NCBI-Codeathons/Automating-tools-to-search-and-analyze-large-genome-sequence-repositories/README.md

 # What does this do?
 Labs around the world are sequencing hCoV-19 to monitor how it spreads and evolves.
 However, most sequences are not immediately publicly availible.

-## Workflow to analyzing publicly available hCoV-19 SRA reads with Nextstrain
+## Workflow to analyze publicly available hCoV-19 SRA reads with Nextstrain
 1. Identify metadata to match Nexstrain input
 2. Download SRA data
 3. Align reads to Wuhan reference genome